Sustainable Living Tips - 8 Tips for a more Sustainable Lifestyle

 A simple way to reduce our (hidden) impact on the environment is by simply buying less stuff.
 By consuming less or minimizing, you can make your home life a lot more sustainable.

 And if you need new stuff, use the free TreeClicks plugin.
-This is a free Chrome or Firefox plugin that plants trees when you shop.
-More than 10,000 shops are affiliated, including Amazon.com, Barnes and Nobles, Best Buy, Wall Mart, Target, etc..
-The majority of the commission TreeClicks receives from a shop when you buy something is used to plant trees.
+This is a free Chrome or Firefox plugin and iOS & Android app that plants trees when you shop.
+All you need to do is activate the plugin each time before shopping.
+More than 10,000 shops are affiliated, including Amazon.com, Barnes and Nobles, Best Buy, Wall Mart, Target, etc. The majority of the commission TreeClicks receives from a shop when you buy something is used to plant trees.
 Trees store CO2, produce oxygen and have many other environmental benefits.
 Install TreeClicks

 2. Choose sustainable (clothing) brands